Donald Trump Twitter Attacks Bob Iger Again In Wake Of ‘Roseanne’ Cancellation

 As to Trump’s reference to Brian Ross, last December, Trump fired off a series of tweets to congratulate ABC News for suspending Ross for the error he made in a report about Michael Flynn saying he would testify that Trump ordered him to contact the Russians about foreign policy before Trump was elected.
 In one tweet, Trump described it as Ross’s “horrendously inaccurate” and dishonest, report on the Russia, Russia, Russia Witch Hunt.”

+ABC News did, in fact apologize, within 24 hours, issuing a statement:

+“We deeply regret and apologize for the serious error we made yesterday.
+The reporting conveyed by Brian Ross during the special report had not been fully vetted through our editorial standards process.
+As a result of our continued reporting over the next several hours ultimately we determined the information was wrong and we corrected the mistake on air and online.”
+ABC News said the division “fell far short” of its “core principles” with the report and that “effective immediately Brian Ross will be suspended for four weeks without pay.”

-That tweet had happened shortly after Trump took to Twitter to say he fired Flynn or lying to Veep Mike Pence and the FBI, a day after Flynn pleaded guilty for lying to the FBI about contacts with Russian officials.
+Trump’s tweet congratulating ABC news for suspending Ross had happened shortly after POTUS took to Twitter to say he fired Flynn for lying to Veep Mike Pence and the FBI, a day after Flynn pleaded guilty for lying to the FBI about contacts with Russian officials.

 This morning’s tweet: